iterative/dvc.org/static/docs/command-reference/checkout.md

 [DVC-files](/doc/user-guide/dvc-file-format) are essentially placeholders that point to the actual data files or directories under DVC control.
 This command synchronizes the workspace data with the versions specified in the current DVC-files.
-DVC knows which data files (<abbr>outputs</abbr>) to use because their checksums are saved in the `outs` fields inside the DVC-files.
+DVC knows which data (<abbr>outputs</abbr>) to use because their checksums are saved in the `outs` fields inside the DVC-files.

-`dvc checkout` is useful when using Git in the <abbr>project</abbr>, after `git clone`, `git checkout`, or any other repository operations that change the currently present DVC-files.
+`dvc checkout` is useful, for example, when using Git in the
+<abbr>project</abbr>, after `git clone`, `git checkout`, or any other repository
+operation that changes the currently present DVC-files.

 💡 For convenience, a Git hook is available to automate running `dvc checkout` after `git checkout`.
 Use `dvc install` to install it.